dns-inspector/dnsproxy/README.md

 # dnsproxy

-dnsproxy is a server that proxies DNS over TLS and DNS over HTTPS requests to a standard DNS server.
+dnsproxy is a server that proxies DNS over TLS, DNS over HTTPS, and DNS over Quic requests to a standard DNS server.

 ## Usage

-dnsproxy is intended to directly face the internet, and should be run as root to allow it to bind to the appropriate ports (443, 853). dnsproxy requires a TLS certificate and private key.
+dnsproxy is intended to directly face the internet and should be able to bind to the correct ports (443, 853). dnsproxy requires a TLS certificate and private key.
+DNS over TLS and DNS over Quic requires a TLS certificate with an IP Address subject alternate name.

 ```
 Usage dnsproxy <mode> [options]